chrislemus/bizzy/README.md

 # Bizzy - online business directory
 >Local business listings WebApp built with Ruby on Rails.
-App allows users to sign in using third party authentication(eg. Google).
-Search for businesses, write reviews, or add your business to the sites directory.
+The app allows users to sign in using third-party authentication(e.g., Google).
+Search for businesses, write reviews or add your business to the site's directory.

 **Table of Contents**